 We conducted our audits in accordance with International Standards of Supreme Audit Institutions (ISSAIs).
-Our responsibilities under those standards are described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the LLFC in accordance with the Revised Code of Conduct and Ethical Standards for Commission on Audit Officials and Employees together with the ethical requirements that are relevant to our audit of the financial statements in the Philippines, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent of the LLFC in accordance with the Revised Code of Conduct and Ethical Standards for Commission on Audit Officials and Employees (Code of Ethics) together with the ethical requirements that are relevant to our audit of the financial statements in the Philippines, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.